logo

 Explanation

-Never add something to change the pH of your soil before testing the pH of your soil.
-To find the pH of soil:
+You are not supposed to add something to change the pH of your soil before testing:

-1. Get pH test strips from a pharmacy or organic garden store.
+1. Get pH test strips (litmus paper) from a pharmacy, organic garden store, or order online: Search: Paper-Litmus-Strips-Tester.

-3. Dilute some soil in your water and compare it to the pH of your water.
+Dilute some soil in your water; test the result and compare it to the pH of your water.

-Compost tends to be neural and will tend to correct an imbalance in your soil.
-In general, neutral or slightly lower—pH 6.0 to 7.0—is your best bet.
-Do not over correct.
+Compost tends to be neutral and will tend to correct an imbalance in your soil.
+Neutral is 7.0.
+In general, most plants prefer neutral or slightly lower: pH 6.0 to 7.0.
+Do not over-correct.

-To make soil more acid (lower pH) mulch with leaves, pine needles or coffee grounds (which you can get for free from Starbucks) or buy organic fertilizer labeled "for acid-loving plants."
+To make soil more acid (lower pH) mulch with leaves, pine needles or coffee grounds (which you can get for free from most espresso places) or buy organic fertilizer labeled "for acid-loving plants."

-To make your soil more alkaline (higher pH) add wood ashes or lime to the soil or to your compost.
+To make your soil more alkaline (higher pH) add wood ashes to the soil.

 See organic gardening books and websites for other options.
 Look for what is easily available in your neighborhood.

 Do you really have to worry about all this?
 No, not really.
-Most gardeners don't.
-But if you are worrying about it, you can print out this chart and take it out in the garden at planting time, so you don't have to drag garden dirt into your house to find your organic gardening books to look up the pH of what you are planting.
+Most gardeners do not.
+But if you are worrying about it, you can open this chart on your phone while you are out in the garden planting.

-Web work by Sandy Johan and Pam Walatka
+Web work and hand-crafted HTML by Sandy Johan and Pam Walatka